Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Implementation Details

 The hyperparameters of the U-Net model are listed in Table \ref{app_tab:unet_hyperparameters}.
-For latent-space diffusion models, we used the same values as the ImageNet 64 $\times$ 64 in ADM \citep{adm}.
-For pixel-space diffusion models, we used the same values as LSUN 256 $\times$ 256 in ADM \citep{adm}.
+For latent-space diffusion models, we use the same settings as those for ImageNet 64$\times$64 in ADM \citep{adm}.
+For pixel-space diffusion models, we adopt the same settings as those for LSUN 256$\times$256 in ADM.